Actindo-AG/Documentation/DocuTest/04b_OtherUserInterfaceDocu_Links expandable.md

 - [DELETE]
     Click this button to delete the selected attribute set.
 This button is only displayed if the checkbox of at least one attribute set is selected.
 An attribute set cannot be deleted if any attribute is assigned to it.

-The list displays all attribute sets.
-Depending on the settings, the displayed columns may vary.
-All fields are read-only.

 - *Name*
     Attribute set name.